huggingface/trl/docs/source/online_dpo_trainer.md

 ## Cookbook

+> [!IMPORTANT]
+> Make sure the SFT model and reward model use the _same_ chat template.
+Otherwise you may find the model completions are scored incorrectly.

 * Debugging TIP: `objective/rlhf_reward`: this is the ultimate objective of the RLHF training.
 If training works as intended, this metric should keep going up.
 * Memory TIP: If you are running out of memory, you can try to reduce the `--per_device_train_batch_size` or increase the `--gradient_accumulation_steps` to reduce the memory footprint.